Sheiblu/Fulbondu_Quiz/README.md

 Student can participate the quiz contest, they must play 7 rounds.
 And finally the top scorer students will get the prize.
 The PM of Bangladesh will reward them.

+# Feature

-Student can registration, login the application, participate the quiz, see her positions etc
+Student can registration, login the application, participate the quiz, see her positions etc.

 # Technology